-In this section we show how several practical applications can be modelled and verified using ESFAs and ESFTs.
+In this section we show how several practical applications can be modeled and verified using ESFAs and ESFTs.
 We first use ESFTs to prove the correctness of some real world string encoders and decoders.
 We then show how ESFAs and ESFTs can be useful in the context of deep packet inspection and network protocol transformations.
 Finally we propose ESFTs as a tool for the analysis of list manipulating programs.
-All our experiments are run using the tool BeK^4 .
+All our experiments are run using the tool BEK4.

 Analysis of String Encoders.
 A string encoder E transforms input strings in a given format A into output strings in a different format B. A decoder D inverts such transformation.
 The formats A and B usually use different alphabets (character sets).
 The first half of Table 1 shows examples of common string encoders/decoders and their respective lookahead sizes. $E \circ D$ ($D \circ E$) denotes the sequential compositions of the encoder with the decoder (decoder with the encoder).
-We compute such compositions using the semi-decision procedure of [4].
+We compute such compositions using the semi-decision procedure of [3].

-The correctness of UTF8 encoding was already investigated in [4] using a semi-decision procedure for one-equality.
+The correctness of UTF8 encoding was already investigated in [3] using a semi-decision procedure for 1-equality.
 We use the algorithm proposed in Section 3.2 to confirm such result and we prove the correctness of three new encoders: BASE64, BASE32 and BASE16.
 The second half of Table 1 shows the running times of the analyses.
-The column $E \circ D \stackrel{1}{=} I \ (D \circ E \stackrel{1}{=} I)$ shows the cost of checking whether $E \circ D \ (D \circ E)$ is one-enof checking whether $E \circ D$ $(D \circ E)$ is one-equal to the identity transducer I. Composition times (typically 1-2 ms) are included in the measurements.
+The column $E \circ D \stackrel{!}{=} I$ ($D \circ E \stackrel{!}{=} I$) shows the cost of checking whether $E \circ D$ $(D \circ E)$ is 1-equivalent to the identity transducer I. Composition times (typically 1-2 ms) are included in the measurements.

 Lookahead Analysis (ms)

-E D $E \circ D \stackrel{1}{=} I$ $D \circ E \stackrel{1}{=} I$
+E D E $C \circ D \stackrel{1}{=} I$ $D \circ E \stackrel{1}{=} I$

 UTF8: 2 4 16 24

-Base64: 3 5 53 19
+Base 64 : 3 5 53 19

-BASE32: 5 8 8 12
+Base32: 5 8 8 12

-BASE16: 1 2 2 1
+${\bf Base 16:}$ 1 2 2 1

 Table 1.
-Analysed encoders (E) and decoders (D), their looka-heads, and analysis times.
+Analyzed encoders (E) and decoders (D), their lookaheads, and analysis times.

-We want to stress that during our experiments we identified wrong implementations of the UTF8 encoder/decoder in which the algorithm of Section 3.2 correctly detected that one-equality fails, while the semi-decision procedure used in [4] did not terminate.
+We want to stress that during our experiments we identified wrong implementations of the UTF8 encoder/decoder in which the algorithm of Section 3.2 correctly detected that one-equality fails, while the semi-decision procedure used in [3] did not terminate.

 Deep Packet Inspection.
 Fast identification of network traffic patterns is of vital importance in network routing, firewall filtering and intrusion detection.
-This task is addressed with the name "deep packet inspection" (DPI) [15].
+This task is addressed with the name "deep packet inspection" (DPI) [17].
 Due to performance constraints, DPI must be performed in a single pass over the input.
 The simplest approach is to use DFAs and NFAs to identify patterns.
 These representations are either not succinct or not streamable.
-Extended Finite Automata (XFA) [15] make use of registers to reduce the state space while preserving determinism and therefore deterministic ESFAs can be seen as a subclass of XFAs that are able to deal with finite lookahead.
+Extended Finite Automata (XFA) [17] make use of registers to reduce the state space while preserving determinism and therefore deterministic ESFAs can be seen as a subclass of XFAs that are able to deal with finite lookahead.
 Deterministic ESFA can also represent the alphabet symbolically, which enables a new level of succinctness.
 We believe that deterministic ESFAs can help achieve further succinctness in particular problem instances.
-To support this hypothesis we observe that several examples shown in [15, Figure 2,3] can be represented as deterministic ESFAs with few transitions.
-For example the language $^{/\mbox{mom}}$ and the represented by a deterministic ESFA with one transition!
+To support this hypothesis we observe that several examples shown in [17, Figure 2,3] can be represented as deterministic ESFAs with few transitions.
+For example the language ^/\ncmd[^\n] {200}\$ can be succinctly captured by a deterministic ESFA with one transition!